-Georgia DPH lists a number of “hospitalizations” on their COVID-19 Daily Status Report.
+Georgia DPH lists a number of “hospitalizations” on their COVID-19 COVID-19 Status Report (updated each Wednesday).
 This is a cumulative number of patients who tested positive for COVID-19 while in the hospital.
-Georgia separately reports the number of patients currently hospitalized with a confirmed COVID-19 diagnosis.
+I focus on daily indicators, like the number of patients currently hospitalized with a confirmed COVID-19 diagnosis.
 Learn more about the two different ways Georgia tracks COVID hospitalizations.

 - Current hospitalization patient census (separate graphs for current hospitalizations of COVID + patients AND patients under investigation for COVID)

 - Hospital beds and ventilator usage (for all patients, not just COVID patients)

 New Hospital & ICU Admissions – Updated Weekly

 As of April 20, 2022, this data is updated weekly by GA DPH, and is based on date of report, not date of admission in the hospital or ICU, so there are lags and inconsistencies in the data.
 However, it can be useful for viewing high-level trends if you ignore the noise.